daq-tools/kotori/doc/source/development/tasks.rst

         - PyPy 5.0

             - | measurements: 2000-3000 Hz
-            - | transactions: 50-70 tps when ramping up, then does down to 5-15 tps
+            - | transactions: 50-70 tps when ramping up, then goes down to 5-15 tps :-(
               | Q: What's the reason?
               | A: Probably because we don't have a thread pool on the storage adapter side yet
               |    and the number of parallel requests leads to contention on the Twisted side.